MONK-MODE/HTB_WRITE_UP/bounty.md

 * Better perform the directory bruteforce
 * Redirect bruteforces into files, same as nmap
-* Use a wordlist to brute force the extensions of a file upload ( don't waste your time doing it by hand )
+* Use wordlist to brute force extensions of a file upload ( don't waste your time doing it by hand )
 * Don't get stuck in a shell that doesn't allow you to run binaries
 * Don't hesitate to try several POC to find the right RCE